Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 # Upcoming

 ### 2.2 roadmap:
-- gray out EL bonus strings (+ xxx) for unequippable espers
+- Added cut for Shift dances?
+- Add bnw dev names to credits
 - revert Phunbaba to 2 chars blown away (to balance Terra being equippable)
 - killing soulblazers being no more a win condition (to balance Cyan joining wrexsoul)
 - Fix dual wield penalty shown regardless of whether you're using a second weapon